inmanta/inmanta-core/docs/administrators/auth.rst

 * algorithm: The algorithm used for this key.
 Only HS256 and RS256 are supported.
 * sign: Whether the server can use this key to sign JWT it issues.
 Only one section may have this set to true.
-* client_types: The client types from the ``urn:inmanta:ct`` claim that can be valided and/or signed with this key.
+* client_types: The client types from the ``urn:inmanta:ct`` claim that can be validated and/or signed with this key.
 * key: The secret key used by symmetric algorithms such as HS256.
 Generate the key with a secure prng with minimal length equal to the length of the HMAC (For HS256 == 256).
 The key should be a urlsafe base64 encoded bytestring without padding.
   (see below of a command to generate such a key)